 You must visit this exquisite Artist Village if you enjoy shopping for souvenirs and collecting local and traditional handicrafts.

-You can purchase different types of art pieces which includes papier mache, wood and stone carvings, palm leaf engraving, and handmade colorful lanterns.
+You can purchase different types of art pieces which include papier mache, wood and stone carvings, palm leaf engraving, and handmade colorful lanterns.

 In addition to artifact shopping, you can watch Gotiua folk dance performances.
 Additionally, it is the only location where the throne of Lord Jagannath called Patas is made.